Robert95Sch/laravel-test/README.md

 The PHP version that is used on the Github runners in composer action you can specify in `.github/workflow/deploy-now.yml`.
 Please take a look at the documentation of this [composer action](https://github.com/php-actions/composer#passing-arguments).

 ### One last thing...
 If you have any suggestions, requests, questions, please get in touch with us.
-Write us directly via Deploy Now dashboard or open a Github issue.
-We doing our best to make you happy! :carousel_horse:
+Write us directly via Deploy Now dashboard or send a mail to [info@DeployNow.dev](mailto:info@DeployNow.dev).
+We do our best to make you happy! :carousel_horse:

 ### Ah, almost forgotten -  nice-to-know-it links